 With over a million employees in the United States only, Walmart is America’s largest employer in the private sector.
-The company also has a long history of being an aggressive anti-union business and trying to crush its employees’ unionization efforts.
+Sadly, the company also has a long history of being an aggressive anti-union business and trying to crush its employees’ unionization efforts.

 How many regular Walmarts are left?

-These figures show a steady increase in most cases since 2012 when the total number of supercenters, neighborhood markets, and discount stores was 3,029, 210, and 629.
+These figures show a steady increase in most cases since 2012 when the total number of supercenters and neighborhood markets was 3,029, and 210, respectively.
+There were 629 discount stores too.
 As you can see, the number of discount stores has dropped significantly over the years.